 Guide

-A plain-language guide for players and Dungeon Masters using the 2024 ruleset.
+A plain-language guide for players and Dungeon Masters running bastions and strongholds in any edition of D&D.

 The short version

-The Bastion system is an optional downtime ruleset introduced in the Dungeon Master's Guide for Dungeons & Dragons 5.5e (the 2024 revision of D&D 5e).
-Starting at character level 5, a player character can establish a bastion — a personal stronghold built from modular facilities, run between adventures through structured bastion turns that produce resources, advance projects, and trigger random events.
-It turns the time between dungeons into a real, mechanically meaningful part of the game.
+The Bastion system is an optional downtime ruleset for Dungeons & Dragons that turns the space between adventures into something mechanically meaningful.
+A player character can establish a bastion — a personal stronghold built from modular facilities, run between adventures through structured bastion turns that produce resources, advance projects, and trigger random events.

-BastionForge is a free mobile companion app for iOS and Android that handles the bookkeeping for you so the table can focus on the story.
+BastionForge is a free companion app that handles the bookkeeping for you so the table can focus on the story.
+It ships with the canonical rules baked in and a custom-facility builder so it fits any edition or homebrew variant you're running.

 Bastions, facilities, and sizes